 Hospitals must adopt policies and procedures to ensure staff treat patients according to the standard of care.
 Although adverse events or complications will occur, patient harm may rise to the level of medical malpractice when a healthcare facility fails to create or maintain a culture of safety and quality.
 Many medical malpractice claims arise from incidents where healthcare facilities have inadequate safety policies and procedures or hospital staff carelessly or intentionally disregard policies.
 A culture of safety and quality also requires a hospital to have adequate staff and equipment to treat patients.
 Medical malpractice can occur when staff become overworked due to inadequate staffing levels.

-How Common Is Hospital Negligence?
+How Common Is Hospital Malpractice?

 A study by Johns Hopkins Medicine attributes more than 250,000 deaths annually to medical errors, making medical malpractice the third leading cause of death nationwide behind heart disease and cancer.
 Another study found that about one in five people in the U.S. reported experiencing a medical error at some point, with 4 percent reporting an error within the last year and 6 percent within the last five years.
 The study also found that about 700,000 Americans develop infections while receiving treatment in a healthcare facility.